MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 We recommend that all web3 site developers read the [Basic Usage](#basic-usage) section.
 :::

-::: warning Breaking Provider Changes
+::: tip Recent Breaking Provider Changes
-We are in the process of shipping changes that will break some Ethereum web applications.
-These changes have already shipped for the MetaMask browser extension, and may ship for MetaMask Mobile at any time.
-Please see the [Breaking Provider Changes](#upcoming-breaking-changes) section for details.

-If your website is broken and you're wondering how to fix it, please see the [Migration Guide](./provider-migration.html).

-Action is required for Ethereum application developers only.
-MetaMask users do not need to do anything.
+If you are an Ethereum application developer and are looking for information about our January 2021 provider API changes, please see our [Migration Guide](./guide/provider-migration.html) for more details.
 :::

 MetaMask injects a global API into websites visited by its users at `window.ethereum`.